RIVarX/rivarjs/README.md

 `myRIVar.set(functionOverRIVars);`

-It is usually readable to compose this with the previous step:<br>
+It is usually prefered to compose this with the previous step:<br>
 `myRIVar.set(lift((x, y) => x * y, firstRIVar, secondRIVar))`

+## How It Works

+Each variable in `rivarjs` is implemented as an *observable stream* from [RxJS](http://reactivex.io/rxjs).
+Similarly, the assigned expressions for these variables are also implemented as observable streams.

+An observable stream of a variable is created from merging observable streams of assigned expressions.
+As a result, a variable has new values whenever any of the assigned expressions produces a new value.

+This design choice enables independent *assignments*, initiating dependencies for continuous updates.

 ## OOP